zeux/meshoptimizer/README.md

 ## Purpose

 When GPU renders triangle meshes, various stages of the GPU pipeline have to process vertex and index data.
-The efficiency of these stages depends on the data you feed to them; this library provides algorithms to help optimize meshes for these stages.
+The efficiency of these stages depends on the data you feed to them; this library provides algorithms to help optimize meshes for these stages, as well as algorithms to reduce the mesh complexity and storage overhead.

+The library provides a C and C++ interface for all algorithms; you can use it from C/C++ or from other languages via FFI (such as P/Invoke).

+## Building

+meshoptimizer is distributed as a set of C++ source files.
+To include it into your project, you can use one of the two options:

+* Use CMake to build the library (either as a standalone project or as part of your project)
+* Add source files to your project's build system

+The source files are organized in such a way that you don't need to change your build-system settings, and you only need to add the files for the algorithms you use.

+## Pipeline

 When optimizing a mesh, you should typically feed it through a set of optimizations (the order is important!):